-- Article 7.
-The authorities of the receiving State shall accord full facilities for the performance of the functions of the consular post. - Article 8.
+- Article 8.
+The authorities of the receiving State shall accord full facilities for the performance of the functions of the consular post. - Article 9.
 The coat-of-arms of the sending State and a plate bearing the name of the consular post in the official languages of the sending State and the receiving State may be affixed to the buildings serving as the consular post and the living quarters of the head of the consular post.
-The national flag of the sending State may be flown on the aforementioned buildings and on the means of transport of the head of the consular post when used on official business. - Article 9.
+The national flag of the sending State may be flown on the aforementioned buildings and on the means of transport used by the head of the consular post for official business. - Article 10.
 1. Consular premises shall be inviolable.
-The authorities of the receiving State shall not enter the consular premises except with the consent of the head of the consular post, the head of the diplomatic mission of the sending State or a person duly authorized by one of them for that purpose.
-Such consent may be assumed in case of fire or other disaster requiring prompt protective action.
-In no case, however, shall the said authorities be allowed to violate the principle of the inviolability of the consular archives. - 2.
-The provisions of paragraph 1 shall also apply to the living quarters of the head of the consular post. - 3.
-The consular archives shall be inviolable at all times and wherever they may be. - Article 10.
-1. A consular post shall be entitled to communicate freely with the authorities, the diplomatic missions and other consular posts, wherever situated, of the sending State, The consular post may employ all means of communication for this purpose, including diplomatic couriers, diplomatic bags and messages in code or cipher. - 2.
-The official correspondence of a consular post, as also courier mail and sealed diplomatic bags dispatched by or addressed to the consular post and bearing visible external marks of their official character, shall be inviolable, and the authorities of the receiving State shall not examine or detain them.
-Nevertheless, if the authorities of the receiving State have serious reason to believe that the bag contains something other than correspondence, documents or articles of an official character intended exclusively for official use, they may request that the bag be opened in their presence by an authorized representative of the sending State.
-If this request is refused, the bag shall be returned to its place of origin. - Article 11.
-1. Consular premises and the living quarters of members of a consular post, as well as shares in a housing corporation or a housing co-operative giving the right of possession in respect of a dwelling, of which the sending State or any person acting on its behalf is the owner or lessee shall be exempt from all national, regional or municipal taxes and charges whatsoever, other than such as represent payment for specific services rendered or an indirect tax on construction.
+The authorities of the receiving State shall not enter the consular premises except with the consent of the head of the consular post, the head of the diplomatic mission of the sending State or a person duly authorized by one of them for that purpose. - 2.
+The provisions of paragraph 1 shall also apply to the living quarters of a consular officer. - 3.
+The consular archives shall be inviolable at all time and wherever they may be. - Article 11.
+1. A consular post shall be entitled to communicate freely with the Government of the sending State and with the diplomatic missions and consular post, wherever situated, of that State.
+The consular post may for this purpose employ all means of communication as well as diplomatic couriers, diplomatic bags and messages in code or cipher.
+However, the installation and use of a wireless transmitter by the consular post shall be subject to the consent of the receiving State. - 2.
+In respect of means of communication, the same tariffs shall be applied in the case of a consular post as are applied in the case of the diplomatic mission.